Flooding caused by Storm Claudia to continue ahead of cold snap

 The Environment Agency said there has already been flooding in the north of England, with at least 17 properties affected.

+On Friday trains between London Paddington and Bristol and South Wales were stopped because of flooding on the line.

+Passengers have been advised not to travel, and the disruption is expected to last for the rest of the day.

-Roadside assistance companies have reported a busy day with a high number of callouts.
+Roadside assistance companies have also reported a busy day with a high number of callouts.

 Head of road safety at The AA, Tony Rich, has urged drivers in the worst-hit areas to stay off the roads until Storm Claudia has passed.